The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} together reveal the complex interplay of kinematics and chemistry in the Galactic bulge, highlighting the presence of multiple stellar populations occupying overlapping regions of the eccentricity--$Z_{\mathrm{max}}$ plane.
-At low eccentricity and low $Z_{\mathrm{max}}$ (cell G), stars exhibit thin-disc-like characteristics, with a narrow MDF peaking just below solar metallicity and cold kinematics ($\overline{V_{\phi}} \sim 200$ km/s, minimal velocity dispersion).
-As $Z_{\mathrm{max}}$ increases (cells D and A), metal-poor stars become more prominent, the MDF broadens and shifts to lower metallicities, and velocity dispersions rise, although a significant disc-like rotation is still retained.
+Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} together reveal the complex interplay of kinematics and chemistry in the Galactic bulge, highlighting the presence of multiple stellar populations occupying overlapping regions of the eccentricity--$\mathrm{Z_{max}}$ plane.
+At low eccentricity and low $\mathrm{Z_{max}}$ (cell G), stars exhibit thin disc-like characteristics, with a narrow MDF peaking just below solar metallicity and cold kinematics ($\overline{V_{\phi}} \sim 200$ km/s, minimal velocity dispersion).
+As $\mathrm{Z_{max}}$ increases (cells D and A), metal-poor stars become more prominent, the MDF broadens and shifts to lower metallicities, and velocity dispersions rise, even though a significant disc-like rotation is still retained.
 These cells also host a subset of strongly counter-rotating, metal-poor stars.
 In the intermediate eccentricity range (cells H, E, and B), the MDFs become increasingly complex, with evidence of both thick disc-like and metal-poor halo-like populations, accompanied by reduced mean azimuthal velocities and increasing dispersions.
 Notably, retrograde stars are found across this regime, spanning a wide range in metallicity.
-At high eccentricity (cells I, F, and C), the velocity distributions are dominated by kinematically hot populations, yet moderate prograde rotation persists in cells I and F, alongside MDFs with multiple peaks and large fraction of super-solar stars.
+At high eccentricity (cells I, F, and C), the velocity distributions are dominated by kinematically hot populations, yet moderate prograde rotation persists in cells I and F, alongside MDFs with multiple peaks and a high fraction of super-solar stars.
 The high eccentricity and super-solar metallicity stars possibly constitute the galactic bar.
-In \citetalias{Queiroz2021}, the authors find cells E, F, H, I to contain a large fraction of stars with bar-supporting orbits.
-Additionally, the large fraction of metal-poor stars seen in the MDF for the innermost $(l,b)$ bins in Fig. \ref{fig:mdf_in_lb_main} and the metal-poor MDF component with hot kinematics seen in cells I, C, F across the $Z_{\mathrm{max}}$--ecc plane in Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} hint at the a possible metal-poor hot component.
-Overall, the data clearly illustrates a superposition of chemically and kinematically distinct components—thin disc, thick disc and bar-supporting stars and possibly a spheroidal pressure supported component coexisting within the bulge region.Finally, in \citetalias{Queiroz2021}, a counter-rotating population was identified.
-As we will discuss in more detail in Section \ref{sec:X4}, this feature is now more evident—thanks to the complementary information provided by the RVS sample.
+In \citetalias{Queiroz2021}, the authors find cells E, F, H, and I to contain a high fraction of stars with bar-supporting orbits.
+Additionally, the high fraction of metal-poor stars seen in the MDF for the innermost $(l,b)$ bins in Fig. \ref{fig:mdf_in_lb_main} and the metal-poor MDF component with hot kinematics seen in cells I, C, and F across the $\mathrm{Z_{max}}$--ecc plane in Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} hint at the possible existence of a metal-poor hot component.
+Overall, the data clearly illustrate a superposition of chemically and kinematically distinct components—thin disc, thick disc, and bar-supporting stars, and possibly a spheroidal pressure-supported component co-existing within the bulge region.
+Finally, in \citetalias{Queiroz2021}, a counter-rotating population is identified.
+As discussed in more detail in Section \ref{sec:X4}, this feature is now more evident—thanks to the complementary information provided by the RVS sample.